umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 badDebtAddressPrefix | lengthPrefixed(tokenDenom) | borrowerAddress = true
 ```

-Then, every `InterestEpoch`, bad debt positions can be iterated through and repaid as reserves become available.
+Then, every `InterestEpoch`, bad debt positions can be iterated through and repaid using available reserves.
 Any `denom|address` that is fully repaid is cleared from the list, as well any `denom` which no longer has any associated bad debt addresses.

 Keeping a list of denominations in addition to addresses enables the iteration to efficiently skip denoms whose reserves are still zero, thus only reading addresses with bad debt that can actually be repaid at the time.

+### Recovery from Exhausted Reserves

+When `RepayBadDebt(borrowerAddress)` fails to repay a borrow in full due to insufficient reserves, the denom and address in question remain in their lists, so they will be attempted again next `InterestEpoch`.

 ### Messages, Events, and Logs

 No new message types are required for bad debt repayment, as it is automatic.

 The function `RepayBadDebt` must create event `EventRepayBadDebt` and logs for each borrowed asset it repays, recording address, denom, and amount.

-An additional event `ReservesExhausted` could be created to monitor for that specific edge case.
-It should record the `denom`, `borrowerAddress`, and remaining `BorrowedAmount` for any borrow that `RepayBadDebt` fails to repay.

 ### Edge Cases